biocodellc/ontology-data-pipeline/README.md

 A flexible, scalable pipeline for integration and alignment of multiple data sources.
 The code is written to be adaptable to all kinds of data, ontologies ([OWL](https://www.w3.org/OWL/)), or reasoning profiles, and output is compatible with any type of storage technology.

 ## Applications developed to use ontology-data-pipeline
-A good way to start with the ontology-data-pipeline is to look at applications which use this code.
+A good way to start with the ontology-data-pipeline is to fork or clone one of the applications which use this code.
 This includes:

+  * [fovt-data-pipeline](https://github.com/futres/fovt-data-pipeline) a data pipeline for processing vertebrate trait measurements
   * [ppo-data-pipeline](https://github.com/biocodellc/ppo-data-pipeline) a data pipeline for processing plant phenology observations
-  * [fovt-data-pipeline](https://github.com/futres/fovt-data-pipeline) a data pipeline for processing vertebrate trait measurements

 ## Quick Start